rust-lang/std-dev-guide/src/documentation/doc-alias-policy.md

   names, but that for more general documentation searches they'll turn to a web search engine.
-  - Related: we don't expect that people are currently searching Rust documentation for language-specific name from arbitrary languages they're familiar with, and we don't want to add that as a new documentation search feature; please don't add aliases based on your favorite language.
+  - Related: we don't expect that people are currently searching Rust documentation for language-specific names from arbitrary languages they're familiar with, and we don't want to add that as a new documentation search feature; please don't add aliases based on your favorite language.
 Those mappings should live in separate guides or references.
 We do expect that